DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/style_guide.md

 # Organizing Imports
 Each AaC file has a file-wide import declaration definition.
 Using an `import` definition allows users to reference definitions provided via other user files and can be used to decompose large, complex models into multiple files.

-Because `import` decalarations are file-wide, these clauses should be the first clause in AaC files.
+Because `import` declarations are file-wide, these clauses should be the first clause in AaC files.
 There is no internal logic that dictates the order of the entries in an AaC file, but maintaining the `import` clause as the first definition in AaC files makes the file-wide dependencies immediately visible and informs readers on the dependencies of file.
 Additionally, while it's possible to include multiple `import` definitions in a single file, the preferred approach is to list all imported files in a single `import` definition in each file.

 An example file with an import clause at the top: